“If you saw a heat wave, would you wave back?” – Steven Wright

 5. Pink skinned horses can sunburn – consider using sun-blocking ointments, such as zinc oxide, on pink muzzles.

 Fortunately, most people seem to be pretty sensible when it comes to riding and exercising horses when it’s hot outside.
-Once a year, it seems that I’m treating a horse for problems caused by owners who were careless with their horses in the heat.
-Be careful, because what you might think is a perfect, warm day for a long ride can be torture for your good friend.
+Nevertheless, at least once a year, it seems that I’m treating a horse for problems caused by owners who were bit careless with their horses in the heat.